cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 TODO Detail which keyring to use
 -->

-This creates a JSON file on the validator's computer.
-Typically in `~/.myprojectd/config/gentx/` of the form:
+This creates a JSON file on the validator's computer, typically in `~/.myprojectd/config/gentx/` with the following form:

 ```json
 {